Listen to this article

 Visual Indicators: Color Coding

-- Red: Inflation is significantly off target.
+- Red: A clear warning.
+Inflation is significantly off target.

 Real-world Examples: Reading Inflation Trends